 For release at 2:00 p.m.
-EST EDT
+EST

-Recent indicators suggest that growth of economic activity has slowed from its expanded at a strong pace in the third quarter.
-Job gains have moderated since earlier in the year but remain strong, and the unemployment rate has remained low.
+Recent indicators suggest that growth of economic activity has been expanding at a solid slowed from its strong pace in the third quarter.
+Job gains have moderated since early last earlier in the year but remain strong, and the unemployment rate has remained low.
 Inflation has eased over the past year but remains elevated.